ucsb/webguide/web-accessibility.md

 Guide, the Web Standards Group also provides the following general guidelines for addressing accessibility in your websites:

+#### Help Users Navigate

+Ensure that your website is easy for your users to navigate by establishing a clearly-defined information architecture and providing straightforward mechanisms for users to navigate within this architecture, including search engines and site outlines.

+Furthermore, ensure that users can easily orient themselves within the structure of website using techniques such as labeling the current section and using breadcrumb navigation.

 #### Design for Device Independence

 **Your page should not depend on the user using a specific type of device**.